 What a good pricing tool actually does for you

-A good pricing tool shows you how full you are, how fast you are filling and what the hotels around you are charging at the same time.
-From there, you can set rules that adjust your rates automatically when certain conditions are set without you having to log in and do it yourself every day.
+A good pricing tool shows you how full you are, how busy each department is, how fast you are filling and what the hotels around you are charging at the same time.
+From there, you can set rules that adjust your rates automatically when certain conditions are set without you having to log in and do it yourself.

 Connected systems give you the full view of your pricing performance